 What is ADB

-ADB or Android debug bridge is basically a command line tool which you can use to communicate to Android devices.
-When you want to test your app in Android Studio, either you will use is an emulator or an Android device or in case you want to install update from your computer to your Android device.
+ADB or Android debug bridge is basically a command-line tool which you can use to communicate to Android devices.
+When you want to test your app in Android Studio, either you will use is an emulator or an Android device or in case you want to install an update from your computer to your Android device.

 Here the bridge talks to the Android device behind the scene, so what exactly happens is, there is an ADB server running in the background and the command line then connects to that port whenever it needs the Android device and this handles the request for launching or starting your device, your app or even transfer files to your Android device.

 You also have a command-line interface available more like a Linux like the interface and you can run various commands and also see the output, logs also you can see a list of devices which are connected.
 In simple word, ADB is basically a bridge between the command line interface and your device hopefully now you have a basic idea of what ADB is and where it is used.

 To get started we will require a couple of things.
 First of all, it needs a computer, either Windows, MAC or Linux.
 We are going to use Windows 10 for this tutorial but again the procedure is still the same for another operating system.